MaastrichtU-IDS/dsri-documentation/website/docs/deploy-neurodocker.md

 ### Firefox in VNC Desktop with the fMRI tools

 Firefox inside the Ubuntu VNC environment is configured with sandboxing disabled for compatibility with DSRI's security model.
-You may see a security warning in the browser - this can be safely ignored as your pod is already isolated at the Kubernetes level.
+You may see a security warning in the browser, this can be safely ignored as your pod is already isolated at the Kubernetes level.

 ### GPU Support